William Henry Draper Jr.: Career

 Draper joined the U.S. Army soon after finishing college and served during World War I as a major in the infantry.
-After the war, he stayed in the Army Reserves and worked his way up to chief of staff of the 77th Division from 1936 to 1940.
+After the war, he stayed in the Organized Reserve and worked his way up to chief of staff of the 77th Division from 1936 to 1940.

 From 1919 to 1921, he worked for National City Bank in New York City.
-He later worked for Bankers Trust Company from 1923 to 1927, and then Dillon, Read & Co. from 1927.
+He later worked for Bankers Trust from 1923 to 1927, and then Dillon, Read & Co. from 1927.
 In 1937, he was made a vice president of Dillon Read.
-Dillon Read promoted bonds of the Soviet Union after its recognition by the US government in 1933.
-Dillon Read also underwrote millions of dollars worth of German industrial bonds in the United States in the 1920s and 1930s.
+Dillon Read promoted bonds of the Soviet Union after its recognition by the U.S. government in 1933.
+Dillon Read also underwrote millions of dollars' worth of German industrial bonds in the United States in the 1920s and 1930s.
 He worked for Dillon Read until 1953.

 Public service

 At the invitation of George Marshall, he moved to Washington, D.C., to serve on the President's Advisory Committee for Selective Service, and he was promoted to colonel in 1940.
 At the start of World War II, he took command of the 136th Infantry, 33rd Division, National Guard.

-At the end of the war, he was promoted to brigadier-general and was posted to Berlin to serve as chief of the Economics Division, Allied Control Council for Germany from 1945 to 1947.
+At the end of the war, he was promoted to brigadier general and was posted to Berlin to serve as chief of the Economics Division, Allied Control Council for Germany from 1945 to 1947.
 He opposed the Morgenthau Plan, which was designed to prevent a resurgence of German economic and military power by deindustrializing it and turning into a pastoral country.
 Instead, he strongly supported measures to expedite Germany's economic recovery along liberal free-market and democratic lines followed by Konrad Adenauer and Ludwig Erhard.
 There was some criticism of him by the Chief of the Decartelization Branch for Military Government in Germany after World War II, James Stewart Martin for leaving some former Nazis in their positions in industry, in particular Alexander Kreuter.

 After a promotion to major-general, Draper was asked by the new Secretary of War Kenneth C. Royall to become his Under Secretary of War.
 With the transition of the Department of War to the Department of the Army, Draper became the first under secretary of the Army from September 18, 1947, to February 28, 1949.
 Later in 1949, he rejoined Dillon Read as a senior partner.

 According to the Annenberg CPB documentary "The Pacific Century, Ep.5 Reinventing Japan" Gen. Draper, referred to therein as the "Wall Street General" was instrumental in overturning some key progressive reforms sought by Colonel Charles Kades of the Supreme Command Allied Powers (SCAP) in occupied Japan.

 Draper served as Long Island Rail Road trustee from 1950 to 1951.
 He served as the first US Ambassador to NATO in Paris.